 But as the Washington Post pointed out, people who have health insurance and a pre-existing condition are largely protected by the Health Insurance Portability and Accountability Act, or HIPAA, which was enacted in 1996, and limits how employer-sponsored plans can deny coverage because of pre-existing conditions, and how far back they can search for them.

-Romney Fact Check #3: Government Expenditures are Excessive Like Spain — 10:17 p.m.: Governor Romney: Spain — Spain spends 42 percent of their total economy on government.
-We’re now spending 42 percent of our economy on government.
-I don’t want to go down the path to Spain.
-I want to go down the path of growth that puts Americans to work with more money coming in because they’re working.
+Romney Fact Check #3: Government Expenditures are Excessive Like Spain - 10:17 p.m.: Governor Romney: I don't want to go down the path to Spain.

 Dana Hughes has the facts:

-Romney seems to get his numbers at the debate from the 2012 Index of economic freedom put out by the Wall Street Journal and the Heritage Foundation:
+This is mostly true according to the 2012 Index of economic freedom put out by the Wall Street Journal and the Heritage Foundation:

 Romney Fact Check #2: Obama Wants to Cut Medicare - 10:14 p.m.: Governor Romney: What I support is no change for current retirees and near retirees to Medicare.
 And the President supports taking $716 billion out of that program.